Extreme Rules (2011): Aftermath

 Following the conclusion of Extreme Rules, news was breaking worldwide that Osama bin Laden had been killed by U.S. troops.
 WWE Champion John Cena addressed the live audience at the event with a speech about the events and American pride.
-Cena's announcement was replayed the next evening on WWE Raw in Miami, where Lilian Garcia performed the national anthem in the beginning of the show.
+Cena's announcement was replayed the next evening on Raw in Miami, where Lilian Garcia performed the national anthem in the beginning of the show.
 Dwayne Johnson also addressed the issue prior to his birthday celebration and led the crowd in a recitation of the Pledge of Allegiance.

-After attacking Michelle McCool at the event, Kharma would attack female wrestlers on both the Raw and Smackdown brands with Layla fleeing.
+After attacking Michelle McCool at the event, Kharma would attack female wrestlers on both the Raw and SmackDown brands with Layla fleeing.
+Meanwhile, Michelle McCool retired after this event.

 The night after Extreme Rules, The Miz invoked his rematch clause the following night on Raw.
 He originally won the match by hitting Cena with the WWE Championship belt due to outside interference from Alex Riley, but after referee Mike Chioda saw The Miz drop the WWE Championship belt in the ring, Chioda told ring announcer Justin Roberts to reverse the decision that The Miz was disqualified and Cena retained the championship via disqualification.
 On the May 9 episode of Raw, The Miz defeated Rey Mysterio and Alberto Del Rio to earn another shot at the WWE Championship.
 After the match, Cena announced that their match would be an "I Quit" match.
 13 days later at Over the Limit, Cena defended the WWE Championship against and defeated The Miz in an "I Quit" match after the match was restarted due to the referee noticing interference from Alex Riley.

-This would be the last Extreme Rules event held during the first brand split, which ended in August, but was reinstated in July 2016.
+This was the final Extreme Rules held under the first brand split, which ended in August, but was reinstated in July 2016.